Updated 11/24/2020 items are in bold.

 - If you are unable to wear a mask, curbside pick-up is available.

 - Building occupancy is limited.
 Staff will monitor capacity.

-- Visitors will be limited to one hour inside the library.
+- Visitors will be limited to 30 minutes inside the library.

 - As of July 7th, children are permitted to return to the building for browsing and borrowing.
 Masks are required for children 3 and older.